There are many ways athletes can maximize their workouts with the use of a slide board.

 A 30-minute session on a slide board increases your heart rate, revving up your calorie-burning abilities.

-When you include other exercises like pushups, mountain climbers, and lunges, you get even more bang for your buck.
+When you include other exercises like pushups, mountain climbers, and lunges, you can also help build upper body strength.

 Adjusting the bumpers can increase the intensity, giving you a full-body workout that can burn over 700 calories.